mapeveri/muss/README.rst

 Features
 --------

-1. Multiple forums and ordered by for category.
+1. Multiple forums and ordered by category.
-2. Support to sub-forums.
+2. Support to subforums.
-3. Count views for topics.
+3. Hit count by topics.
-4. Support to topics main in top in forum.
+4. Support to topics main in top in the forum.
 5. Support to rss to forums.
 6. Search topics in the all forums.
 7. Pre-moderation of topics with multiple moderators.